mossgreen/mossgreen.github.io/_posts/2017-12-23-Beginning-AWS-Why-and-How.md

 AWS does everything.
 This the first step.

-## Cloud Basic
+## Cloud Platform Models

 - IaaS
 - SaaS
 - Paas
+- Serverless

 ### Infrastructure as a Service (IaaS)

-- Iaas provides access to virtualized computer resources over an Internet connection
+- Iaas provides access to virtualized computer resources over an Internet connection.
-- You essentially use IaaS to replace physical resources, such as servers, with virtual resources hosted and managed by Amazon.
+- IaaS products give you direct access to a provider’s compute, storage, and networking assets.
 - You can use IaaS to replace every physical element in your computing setup except
     - those required to establish and maintain Internet connectivity and
     - those required to provide nonvirtualized services (such as printing)